Table of Contents

 However, your money will be removed from the market for a short period of time due to the transfer, which means if any of your shares go up in value, you could miss out on any potential gains.

-Once you have decided on your Stocks and Shares platform and the type of transfer, it’s time to contact your new provider.
+Once you have decided on your Stocks and Shares platform and the type of transfer, itâs time to contact your new provider.
 This is just a case of downloading the transfer forms, completing, and sending them off.
-Bear in mind most providers will ask for a physical copy to be printed and sent through the post 📬
+Bear in mind most providers will ask for a physical copy to be printed and sent through the post đŹ

-If you decide to transfer your ISA, any money from previous tax years won’t count towards your annual allowance, so you can move some or all of your cash over and continue to make contributions to your £20,000 limit.
-However, anything invested in the current tax year will need to be transferred in full, and will count towards your yearly allowance.
+If you decide to transfer your ISA, any money from previous tax years wonât count towards your annual allowance, so you can move some or all of your cash over and continue to make contributions to your ÂŁ20,000 limit.
+However, while anything invested in the same tax year can be transferred partially (if the new provider allows for this) or in full, it will still count towards your yearly allowance.

 Withdrawing money from Stocks and Shares ISA

-Withdrawing from a Stocks and Shares ISA is relatively flexible.
+Withdrawing from a Stocks and Shares ISA is possible.
 You can sell the shares and funds you have invested in through your ISA provider and transfer the cash to your bank account.
 However, you may need to check with your individual provider if there are any fees or terms and conditions for making a withdrawal.

-For example; you invested the maximum £20,000 yearly ISA allowance, but later decide you want to withdraw £5,000 for a holiday 🏝 However, due to COVID-19 you were forced to cancel your holiday and so you want to reinvest the £5,000 back into the ISA.
-Unfortunately, because you had already invested the yearly maximum allowance of £20,000, you would have to wait until the start of the new tax year to put the money back ⏰ By withdrawing the money you might have missed out on potential returns, had your investments performed well.
+For example in a non-flexible ISA: you invested the maximum ÂŁ20,000 yearly ISA allowance, but later decide you want to withdraw ÂŁ5,000 for a holiday đ However, you were forced to cancel your holiday and so you want to reinvest the ÂŁ5,000 back into the ISA.
+Unfortunately, because you had already invested the yearly maximum allowance of ÂŁ20,000, you would have to wait until the start of the new tax year to put the money back â° By withdrawing the money you might have missed out on potential returns, had your investments performed well.

 With this in mind, it is worth thinking about the timings of your withdrawals and if you can afford to leave the money in the ISA, so you can make the most of your yearly allowance and tax benefits.